Uberspace/lab/source/guide_grafana.rst

 Step 1
 ------

-Find the latest version of grafana_ for the plattform ``linux`` from the `download page <https://grafana.com/grafana/download?platform=linux>`_, download and extract it and enter the extracted directory:
+Find the latest version of grafana_ for the platform ``linux`` from the `download page <https://grafana.com/grafana/download?platform=linux>`_, download and extract it and enter the extracted directory:

 ::